tomasmark79/snake-in-console/README.md

 Play ***Snake*** within Windows console.

-I wrote the traditional Snake game in an object-oriented way in the C++ programming language.
-In an effort to get some practice in, I decided to create my own Snake game in my spare time, which can be played right in the console window.
-The game is rendered using only ASCII characters and runs under Windows.
+In an effort to get some practice in, I decided to create my own Snake game, which can be played within the the console windows.
+The Snake game is rendered using only ASCII characters.
 You can play the game in command line, powershell or tabby and so on.
 The source code is compilable against the C++ standard libraries.
 C++ standard version 17.
-I compile with GCC MinGW v13.2
+I compiled with GCC MinGW v13.2

 Extra function:

-Up to 4 snakes for 4 players via Hot Seat!
+Up to 4 snakes for 4 players via Hot Seat (one keybard) !

+Todo:
+Implementation of several more game mechanism.

 ```
 ----------------------------------------